ob-d/nn_one/README.md

 # nn_one
 Experimental neural network project for crypto price prediction

+# The author of the following networks is Bing Ai Chat

 ## 3.2023 The following networks do not train well
     because there needs to be Normalization.
 Its because it would use the price difference rather than the Crypto Price, thus the fluctuation